mark-sivill-kong/konnect-docker-utility-tools/README.md

 # konnect-docker-utility-tools
-Kong Konnect and miscellaneous utility tooling in one Docker container, includes example of converting OpenAPI specifications to Kong YAML configuration then uploading into Konnect.
+Kong Konnect and miscellaneous utility tooling in one Docker container.
+Includes example of converting OpenAPI specifications to Kong YAML configuration and then uploading into Kong Konnect.

 ## Tooling